johnmtayag/Amazon-Recommender-System/README.md

 # Conclusion

-## Discuss more of the above methods here, incorporate more than just PCA
+## Fourier Transform for Power Curve Approximation

+### Effectiveness of the Fourier Transform in the Anomaly Detection Process
+In its original state, the power generation data is reported at 30 minute intervals throughout the course of a day - thus, there are only 48 timestamped measurements that paramterize the curves.
+As the reported data is averaged throughout each interval, there can be large spikes and dips simply due to unavoidable factors, such as unpredictable weather changes in a day.
+In order to reduce the noise in the datasets, we applied the Fourier Transform in order to reconstruct the curves using sinusoidal components.
+This resulted in significantly smoother curves that were easier to compare.
+Applying PCA to the reconstructions was incredibly effective as well, as the first principal component for the reconstructions explained over 90% of the variance compared to only 38% without the reconstruction.

+However, the reconstructions were not perfect.
+As they reconstructed the data using sinusoidal components, most resulting curves displayed negative minimum power.
+Normally, the minimum power should be zero, so any curves that actually had negative minimum power measurements were likely missed.
+The reconstructions also assume that all of the fluctuations in the measurements are due to noise which should be filtered out - this might not be an entirely accurate assumption.

+Overall, the application of the Fourier Transform succeeded in simplifying the anomaly detection process, and it helped to highlight major anomalies in the dataset.
+However, it might not have been as effective in helping to identify more minor anomalies - in fact, it might have even masked them.

+## PCA for Anomaly Detection

 ### Effectiveness of PCA in Highlighting Anomalies
-In this analysis, PCA proved to be an effective method for identifying anomalies in the dataset.
+In this analysis, PCA proved to be an effective method for simplifying the anomaly identification process.
 By transforming the high-dimensional data into two principal components, we were able to visualize and distinguish most normal data points from anomalous ones.
 The scatter plots of the first two principal components (PC1 and PC2) clearly showed clusters of normal points and isolated anomalies.
 By setting cutoff values in the principal component space, these anomalous points can be easily filtered out of the dataset.
 The specific anomalies identified had particularly high or low PC1 and PC2 values, which correlated with spikes in the measured power and/or shifts in the timing of the peak(s).
 This indicates that PCA can successfully capture and highlight abnormal variations in the data, particularly those associated with sudden increases in power generation.

+Viewing the average power curves at different points in the principal component space also revealed how the shape of the curve changes with the principal components.
+However, this relationship was complex due to the wide variations in possible power curve shapes.
+In order to fully parametrize the curves, likely more than two principal components are required.

 ### Benefits of Using PCA for Anomaly Detection
 Most real-world datasets don't have labeled anomalies as it can be difficult to identify which points are actually anomalous.
 The lack of a labeled dataset heavily restricts the number of available anomaly detection methods which often consist of supervised learning approaches.
 Identifying anomalies via PCA not only helps in detecting outliers but also enables the creation of a labeled dataset.
 This labeled dataset can then be used to train and evaluate supervised learning models, enhancing our ability to predict and manage anomalies in future data.

 ### Drawbacks of Relying Only on PCA for Anomaly Detection
 After filtering out the major anomalies identified using PCA, there is a fairly tight cluster of points that remain.
 In order to further identify anomalies, cutff values have to be set, often arbitrarily.
-So far, in order to verify that the points are truly anomalies, the power generation curves have to be individually identified.
+So far, in order to verify that the points are truly anomalies, the power generation curves have to be individually scrutinized.
 This was fine for the major anomalies as there are relatively few major anomalies.
-However, this becomes time-consuming and ineffective when approaching the center of the distribution
+However, this becomes time-consuming and ineffective when approaching the center of the distribution.

-### Recommendations for Improvement
-1. **Combine PCA with Other Techniques**: While PCA was effective, combining it with other anomaly detection techniques, such as clustering methods or separate supervised learning using our identified anomalies, could provide a more robust anomaly detection framework.
+While PCA was effective, combining it with other anomaly detection techniques, such as clustering methods or separate supervised learning using our identified anomalies, could provide a more robust anomaly detection framework.
 This hybrid approach could help in capturing a wider variety of anomalies that PCA alone might miss.

+### How well the labeled anomalies worked with supervised learning?

+## Recommendations for Improvement
+* **Combine PCA with Other Techniques**
+  * For this analysis, we combined PCA with statistical methods and isolation forests to identify anomalous ranges in the principal component space.
+It would be interesting to see how these methods compare to other common anomaly detection techniques like local outlier factor.
+* **Compare PCA on the Reconstructions to PCA on the Original Values**
+  * For this analysis, we only looked at the PCA results on the reconstructions.
+We assumed that the reconstructing the curves first would be more effective, and the resulting amount of variance explained seems to imply that this is indeed the case.
+However, it would be very useful to compare the results directly to quantify any benefits (if any exist at all).
+* **Analyze More Principal Components**
+  * While the first principal component explained over 90% of the variance, the remaining components only explain fractional percentages.
+The first component was clearly connected to the heights of the power curve, but the second component was much harder to analyze and connect to a specific property.
+Analyzing more principal components would give more insight into the curve shapes and may facilitate the identification of other anomalous curve shapes.

-### Final Thoughts
+## Final Thoughts
 Overall, PCA has shown to be a valuable tool in detecting anomalies within the dataset, especially those related to power spikes.
 Moreover, the identification of anomalies via PCA helps in creating a labeled dataset, which is crucial for training supervised learning models.
 By incorporating additional techniques and insights, we can further enhance the model's effectiveness and accuracy, providing a robust framework for anomaly detection and management.

-# Collaboration
+## Collaboration